Supersonic-Sites/Condesa/content/repair.md

       jewelry and most items in precious metals, titanium, steel, and most costume jewelry.
     faqs:
+      - question: Can you fix this?
+        answer: YES, is the basic answer, because our management of metal and stones leaves very little room for impossible.
-      - question: "How much does a ring sizing cost? "
+      - question: How much is it to size a ring?
-        answer: There is a big range depending on the type of ring and if it is getting bigger or smaller.
-Size down on simple gold rings is around seventy-five dollars.
+        answer: "Above and beyond the nuances of each case, we can assure you our work is the best value in the industry. "
-      - question: Can you use my gemstones in a custom ring?
+      - question: Can you use material I already have?
-        answer: Absolutely.
-Your stones and your precious metal after all this is Your Creation.
-      - question: Can I bring in my old jewelry and turn it into something new?
-        answer: Actually, we love that, it’s a great way to fix or to transform the energy of an heirloom and its more ecologically sound, we encourage this path!
+        answer: "Absolutely!
+We are all about saving.
+Also, that’s the beauty of fine
+          jewelry: metal can be molten and stones are forever."
+      - question: What can be done with old or broken jewelry?
+        answer: Bring it back into a fresh new start!
+Let it hold onto the beauty and emotion of an heirloom in a total revival of vitality and fun.
+Jewelry is never old really, it’s just history in motion.
   - type: divider2x
     bg_color: white
   - id_select: false